Simplyalex99/EECSCalculator/README.md

 Improve structure of code for maintainability.

 ## Motivation:
-Currently, there is no way to view eecs gpa or math gpa in either sites provided by York.
-The only current way to get such grades is to go to yorku gpa calculator website and manually type in the grade received and credit value.
-Its not much a problem when its a few courses, but over the years students take lots of courses and having to re-calculate is time-consuming.This extension allows users to calculate their gpa in a click a button of their choice!
+Currently, there is no way to view eecs gpa or math  or any certain course gpa in either sites provided by York.
+The only current way to get such grades to see if you meet the requirements for coop, or internship or a certain course is to go to yorku gpa calculator website and manually type in the grade received and credit value.
+Its not much a problem when its a few courses, but over the years students take lots of courses and having to re-calculate is time-consuming.
+This extension allows users to calculate their gpa in a click a button of their choice!

 ### Special thanks:
 To all those who helped!